seneca/nue/packages/nuejs.org/docs/css-best-practices.md

 This website and Nue itself are a great demonstration of minimalism and it all comes from practicing the following.

 1. Respect constraints
-1. Write clean HTML and CSS
+2. Write clean HTML and CSS
-1. Write reusable CSS code
+3. Write reusable CSS code
-1. Avoid inline styling
+4. Avoid inline styling
-1. Learn modern CSS
+5. Learn modern CSS

 These are all described in this document.
-Once you harness the power of CSS you are able to [build entire websites](/blog/introducing-nue-css/) with the same amount of CSS code as a _single_ Tailwind button has.
+Once you harness the power of CSS, you are able to [build entire websites](/blog/introducing-nue-css/) with the same amount of CSS code a *single* Tailwind button has.

 ## Respect constraints { #constraints }